Structural Engineer Costs

 Structural engineers usually charge an hourly or daily rate.
 However, their final price will depend on the type of job they are involved in.

-For instance, smaller jobs such as modifying doors and windows cost around £150 – £500, while consulting on solar panel installation ranges from £300 – £500.
+For instance, hiring a structural engineer for smaller jobs such as modifying doors and windows cost around £150 – £500, while consulting on solar panel installation ranges from £300 – £500.

-Other common jobs include chimney breast removal, which costs around £100 to £500, while internal wall removal is normally priced at £300 – £500.
+Other common jobs include chimney breast removal, for which a structural engineer will cost around £100 to £500, while internal wall removal is normally priced at £300 – £500.

 structural engineers on a large construction site